PUK and SIM errors can keep you from making calls or sending messages.

 - 'Unregistered SIM'

-- If using a non-T-Mobile device, make sure the SIM is unlocked.
+- If using a non-T-Mobile device, make sure the device is unlocked.
 Contact the original provider if you need help.

 - Perform a manual network selection and try to register on the T-Mobile network.

-- If available, move the SIM card to another T-Mobile device and test to see if it works.
-This test will help Customer Care diagnose the problem.
+- If available, move the SIM card to another T-Mobile device and test to check if it works.
+This test will help us diagnose the problem.

 - If the error continues, use another device or online option to contact us.